Aselsan STAMP

-The STAMP is a lightweight remote controlled weapon station manufactured by Aselsan of Turkey.
+The STAMP is a family of lightweight remote controlled weapon stations manufactured by Aselsan of Turkey.
 It can be fitted with either a 7.62 mm / 12.7 mm machine gun or a 40 mm automatic grenade launcher.

 Overview

 The system stabilizer allows gun to remain on target as the platform beneath it moves.
 The mounting does not penetrate the platform, making it relatively simple to fit the weapon to ships.
 Its modular structure enables for upgrades and options according to customer needs.
 Similar to most other small caliber RCWS its electroptical suit is fixed with its gun.
 However, Aselsan made an upgraded variant STAMP-2 which has a surveillance mode with independently movable electroptical suit.

 200 (12.7 mm) rounds are carried on the mounting inside magazine.
 The mount can traverse 360° when elevate between -15° and +55°.
 The system can be used during day and night under various weather.
 There is also a manual operation mode as a back-up.